dami-gupta-git/onco_mind_v0/docs/ROADMAP.md

 - Suggested resistance testing based on clinical trajectory

 ### Embeddings & Vector Search
-- Embed `EvidencePanel` for similarity search
+- Embed `Result` for similarity search
 - Use case: "Find variants with similar evidence profiles"
 - Depends on: concrete use case emerging